Gesee-y/WaveFlow.jl/README.md

 ## Requirement

-If you have some expensive computations going at the same time as Wave, you will have to have at least 2 Julia threads enabled to avoid audio lag.
+If you have some expensive computations going at the same time as WaveFlow, you will have to have at least 2 Julia threads enabled to avoid audio lag.

 ## License